ArthurSudbrackIbarra/cloney-documentation/docs/creators/reusable-blocks.md

 # Reusable Blocks

 In Cloney template repositories, you can create reusable blocks of content using the `define` block.
-These named templates allow you to define specific content that can be easily integrated into your template files.
+These named templates allow you to define specific content that can be easily integrated into multiple template files.
+This enables you to create components that can be reused throughout your Cloney template repository.

 ## What are Reusable Blocks?